colinator/zerialize/CMAKEHOWTO.md

 - Eigen: Tries `Eigen3::Eigen` via find_package; otherwise fetches headers and creates an imported `eigen` interface target.

 Compile Definitions Exposed
-- ZERIALIZE_HAS_ZER: Always defined (built-in Zer protocol is available).
+- ZERIALIZE_HAS_ZERA: Always defined (built-in Zera protocol is available).
 - ZERIALIZE_HAS_FLEXBUFFERS: Defined when FlexBuffers support is enabled.
 - ZERIALIZE_HAS_JSON: Defined when JSON support is enabled.
 - ZERIALIZE_HAS_CBOR: Defined when CBOR support is enabled.